nmaguiar/openaf-docs/docs/guides/medium/increasing-the-history-size-for-openaf-console.md

 ---
 layout: default
-title: "Medium: Increasing the history size for openaf-console"
+title: Increasing the history size for openaf-console
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Increasing the history size for openaf-console